SABMiller to launch Foster's bid after skirmish

 Both parties accepted the panel's decision and SABMiller is now likely to launch its bid document, which could come as early as next week, at the same cash price of A$4.90 a Foster's share as originally proposed, sources close to the situation said.

-"SABMiller is ready to go, so this ruling gives it the green light to formalise its bid as soon as possible at the same price," said one source with knowledge of the situation.
+"SABMiller is ready to go, so this ruling gives it the green light to formalize its bid as soon as possible at the same price," said one source with knowledge of the situation.

 The publication of its bid document will trigger a takeover process which under Australian rules could take as little as seven weeks.